playgen/sports-team-manager/ReadMe.md

 ## Process
 The process for setting up a game installer is detailed within the [Game Launcher documentation](https://gitlab.com/playgen/game-launcher/blob/master/ReadMe.md#game-installer).

-Note that the current stm-installer structure, rather than that in Game Launcher, should be used until the project is updated to Unity 2018.
+Note that the current stm-installer structure, rather than that found within the Game Launcher project, should be used until the project is updated to Unity 2018.

 ## Developer Guide
 See the [Developer Guide](DeveloperGuide.md) for further details about the game.